jshian/Comp3111H-project/readme.md

 	* The Penguin monster can regenerate health points each time it moves, up to its maximum value.
 (Task 3(iii)(v)(c))
 	* Each generation of monsters become stronger (relative to the same monster type) as time goes by.
 (Task 3(i)(a))
 1. Close the application.
-1. Open the project using Eclipse IDE and run the Gradle task `QQQ` which uses JUnit to test the Fox pathfinding algorithm.
+1. Open the project using Eclipse IDE and run the Gradle task `FoxTest` which uses JUnit to test the Fox pathfinding algorithm.
 (Whole of Honors Task 3)
 1. Close the project.

 ### Grade Extra Tasks